How to forgive yourself, a journey that is oh so personal and powerful for your growth.

 The difference isn’t necessarily in the severity of their mistakes.
 Rather, it’s in their capacity to transform their “mistakes” into heaven-sent lessons and grow from them.

 The crux of this transformation is learning how to forgive yourself.

 So, what’s the difference between a person who can forgive themselves, learn, and grow and a person who is tormented by their mistakes?

-An important distinction to make before we dive into ‘how to forgive yourself’, is the difference between shame and guilt.
+An important distinction to make before we dive into ‘how to forgive yourself’, is the difference between guilt and shame.